scuzzydude/asimov/asimov.md

 The 1993-1994 season started out with a record-breaking winning streak.
 Coach Rudy had a plan that those of us who had been watching Hakeem play for half their lives thought was obvious.
 The plan was to give the rock to *Dream* and be ready to hit a shot.
 There was not one single defender in the NBA who could stop *The Dream* one-on-one.
 Nobody.
 When he got the ball down in the post, he demanded a double or triple team.
 It wasn't like today's NBA when a double team means waving your arms in your opponent's face.
 If you were going to help defend against Olajuwon, you had to commit, set your feet, get your balance, and put your body on the line.
 That always left one or two Rockets wide open.
 The rest of the team was fully bought into the concept.
 Hakeem didn't need a side-kick star, everybody on the team was expected to step up when they were open and hit their shots.
 They did.
 It was a workingman's professionalism, what's expected of you if you grew up in Houston.
 You're an NBA shooter, you been taking thousands of shots a day since you were a kid, you get a wide-open look in a game, you hit that.
 Hakeem didn't hold the ball, he beat his defenders or found you and you hit it.
 That doesn't work, you get the ball back to Hakeem and try again.
 The defense was equally simple.
 You stick to your man like glue, but he beats you, you funnel him towards *The Dream*, he'll block that shot or force the guy to kick it out.

 It was the best regular season the Rockets ever had.
-They won 58 games, and with Jordon playing baseball, Olajuwon was the clear-cut favorite for both MVP and Defensive Player of the Year.
+They won 58 games, and with Jordan playing baseball, Olajuwon was the clear-cut favorite for both MVP and Defensive Player of the Year.
 The Rockets rolled through Portland in the first round of the playoffs but went down 0-2 to Charles Barkley's Phoenix Suns in the second round, losing both games at home with leads in the fourth quarter.
 The Houston Chronicle, taking an entirely different approach than Sports Illustrated, called us *Choke City*.
 The Rockets fought back hard, winning two in Arizona and one back home, setting up a dramatic game seven in Houston, where ***Clutch City*** was born.

 Houston took Utah down in five games in the Western Conference finals.
 The slogan for this playoff run was "Believe It."
 Houston believed it.
 The Rockets had been to the finals twice before, but this one was different.
 Hakeem didn't need to boast or make predictions or talk down his opponents.
 He was humble but focused, and all of us who'd been watching him play from the beginning knew he was ready.

 Houston faced New York in the finals, and it was a dog fight.
-I almost lost my mind when the Game 5 broadcast was interrupted to follow coverage of the O.J.
+I almost lost my mind when the Game 5 broadcast was interrupted to follow the O.J.
 Simpson Bronco chase.
 The Rockets were down 3-2 for the final two games in Houston.
-In game six, facing elimination, Hakeem had the **greatest block in NBA history**, preventing John Starks from hitting a game winning shot at the buzzer.[^69]
+In game six, facing elimination, Hakeem had the **greatest block in NBA history**, denying John Starks a game winning shot at the buzzer.[^69]

 Hakeem didn't have a sidekick; he had a team of heroes.
 Kevin Costner, you should have done your market research, there was already an American Mad Max by way of Florida.
 Vernon Maxwell was almost exactly the kind of player Michael Jordan was, except without all the vanity.
 Vernon wasn't vain, instead, he was bat-shit crazy.
 Sam Cassell, the rookie, owning the offense, making the Knicks look the fool.
 Before he was Big-Shot Bob with seven rings, he was Robert Horry with the tomahawk jam and relentless D on the biggest stage.
 Other games it was Kenny Smith, Otis Thorpe, Mario Ellie or Carl Herrera.
 It was as if Hakeem got to the locker room early, choose a random teammate, and sprinkled a little *Dream* dust on their uniform before the game.